News Praise Retreats Work With Us Book Resources Blog Contact Free Guide to EPIC Date Night Login

 We experienced this trap during a barbecue this summer.
 The moment we arrived at this event, we felt like we were living in an alternate reality.
 The hosts had a house worthy of the cover of Better Homes and Gardens.
 They catered the event with enough food to feed a small village.
 It felt less like an informal barbecue, more like a gathering on the East Lawn of the White House.

 We drove home feeling poor.
 "We couldn't throw a party like that,” we thought.
-But then we realized what was actually happening.
-We were caught in the trap of taking on another couple's values.
+But then we realized what was really happening.
+We were getting caught in the trap of comparison, of taking on another couple's values as our own.
 We felt poor not because we were poor but because we were subconsciously seeing our life through somebody else’s value system.

 3. Align spending and saving with values.